SMAPPNYU/facebookdeprivation_bh/README.md

 ## Data

-- `bosnia_data_anonym.csv` contains the anonymized dataset used in the analysis (necessary for running all the 01_ scripts below).
-Personal information about individual users has been anonymized to ensure participant privacy, and the original Facebook URLs have been replaced by random numbers.
+- `bosnia_data_anonym.csv` contains the anonymized dataset used in the analysis (necessary for running all the scripts below).
+Personal information about individual users has been anonymized to ensure participant privacy, and identifying information has been taken out.
-- `active_attrition.csv` contains baseline survey results of drop-out participants from the control group; used to calculate and evaluate attrition.
-- `deactive_attrition.csv` contains baseline survey results of drop-out participants from the treatment group; used to calculate and evaluate attrition.

 To download the data files, go to XX.